Don-Burns/CMEE/Week1/README.md

     Temperatures    - contains .csv files to be used with csvtospace.sh

 [**Results**](https://github.com/Don-Burns/CMEECourseWork/tree/master/Week1/Results)
-For any outputs of the code to be placed.
+Where any outputs of the code to be placed.

 [**SandBox**](https://github.com/Don-Burns/CMEECourseWork/tree/master/Week1/SandBox)
 For any testing of code or files.